roboticsoutreach/kb/docs/society/committee.md

 The SRO committee are responsible for running various aspects of the society.

-We like to have a casual atmosphere where everybody is involved in decisions, so as a general rule, the committee are not in charge.
-They are here to lead, and ensure that things happen.

 ## President

 The President shall oversee the organisation and management of the Group and the Committee as a whole; ensure the officers’ accountability to Members, the Committee, and the Students’ Union; and represent the Group to all external interests.